Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 All fun ways to start your own garden and watch the seeds grow.

 103. Pick Up Networking

 Want to know what your network is up to?
 Draft a couple of quick emails to your professional contacts.
 Let them know what you’re up to and see what they’re up to.

 To keep the professional touch, send them out on a Monday morning.

-It may not sound fun to you at this moment, but if you do this on a regular basis this can do a lot for you.
-It helps you maintain relationships, build new ones, and perhaps even give you an opportunity in the future.
+It may not sound fun to you now, but if you do this regularly, this can do a lot for you.
+It helps you maintain relationships, builds new ones, and perhaps even give you an opportunity in the future.

 104. Scavenger Hunt

 Kids and adults alike enjoy a good scavenger hunt!
 Check out google for a couple of great scavenger hunt ideas, and you’ll have an entire afternoon of fun!

 Want to impress and entertain people?
 Teach yourself a card trick.